desihub/two_percent_DESI/progress.md

 ### Targets, Spectra, Observing Conditions, Fiber Assignments to simspec

-1. Refactor in progress; final shortcuts not yet known
+1. Refactor in progress in desisim newexp branch.
 2. Skipping galsim; need object shapes from input targets or fixed GMM installation in desitarget.
 3. Performance seems ok but needs parallelism wrappers

 ### quickgen: simspec to frames

+1/2. does not use specsim fiberloss calculations or per-fiber flatlamp spectra
+3. quickgen>30 min per exposure; simplifying functionality as "fastframe" to streamline just simspec -> frames; needs multi-exposure parallelism wrapper

 ### pixsim+extract: simspec to frames